Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/workflow.md

 # Workflow

-Whether you're contributing a feature/fix to Dokka itself or developing a separate plugin, there's 3 things you'll be doing:
+Whether you're contributing a feature/fix to Dokka itself or developing a Dokka plugin, there are 3 essential things you need to know how to do:

-1. Building Dokka / Plugins
+1. How to build Dokka or a plugin
-2. Using/Testing locally built Dokka in a (debug) project
+2. How to use/test locally built Dokka in a project
-3. Debugging Dokka / Plugin code
+3. How to debug Dokka or a plugin in IntelliJ IDEA

 We'll go over each step individually in this section.

 Examples below will be specific to Gradle and [Gradle’s Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html), but you can apply the same principles and run/test/debug with CLI/Maven runners and build configurations if you wish.

-## Building Dokka
+## Build Dokka

 Building Dokka is pretty straightforward, with one small caveat: when you run `./gradlew build`, it will run integration tests as well, which might take some time and will consume a lot of RAM, so you would usually want